-- You may not ask for or solicit a gift or favor including a meal, entertainment, special treatment or payment of expenses from any external person or organization. - You may never accept a gift of cash or a cash equivalent such as a gift card. - You may accept small non-cash gifts of nominal value.
+- You may not ask for or solicit a gift or favor including a meal, entertainment, special treatment or payment of expenses from any external person or organization. - You may never accept a gift of cash or a cash equivalent such as a gift card from a source outside the Company. - You may accept small non-cash gifts of nominal value.
 A gift is considered to be of nominal value if its value does not exceed \$100.
-During a year (any 12 month period), the total value of gifts received from any one source cannot be more than \$200. - If you accept a meal or entertainment such as a ticket to a ball game, the cost must be less than \$100 per occasion and no more than \$200 in a year.
+During a year (any 12-month period), the total value of gifts received from any one source cannot be more than \$200.
 The gift must be received in the ordinary course of a business relationship. - You must not accept travel expenses, registration fees or honoraria from vendors, trade groups or professional associations.
-If you do not believe that the organization sponsoring an event you are planning to attend falls into one of those categories, contact the Compliance Office.
+If you do not believe the organization sponsoring an event you are planning to attend falls into one of those categories, contact the Compliance Office.
 Remember the general rule: if it is important enough for you to attend a meeting or conference, then it should be paid for by Blue Cross. - You should never accept anything of value in situations where the transaction could be viewed as being improper. - When you return or refuse gifts or offers of travel expenses or honoraria, you should send a letter stating you cannot accept the gift or offer due to our Company's policy.
 You should also send a copy of your letter to the Corporate Compliance Office where it will be kept on file.

-The templates for the appropriate letters are located on the Compliance website, as well as Appendices M and N at the end of this Codebook.
+The templates for the appropriate letters are located on the Compliance website, as well as Appendices A and B at the end of this Codebook.